Internet-Draft OAuth Mission Status August 2026

 The issuance profile [I-D.draft-mcguinness-oauth-mission] makes a Mission a first-class OAuth artifact: a structured, human-approved, integrity-bound task whose authority bounds and outlives every token an agent derives.
 It is, by design, a minimum-viable issuance layer.
 It gates derivation on Mission state, carries the mission claim on every derived token, and offers only OPTIONAL token introspection ([I-D.draft-mcguinness-oauth-mission], Section "Mission State via Token Introspection") as a way for a Resource Server to observe Mission state.
 It names this profile for the canonical Mission Status surface (keyed by mission_id) and its signed status evidence, and defers a standardized management endpoint for lifecycle transitions to this document.

-This document specifies those surfaces as OPTIONAL extensions that build on the issuance profile.
+This document specifies those surfaces as optional extensions that build on the issuance profile.
 The capabilities are:

 Each capability is independently optional.
-An implementation states which it supports through the metadata of Section 7 and the conformance language of Section 10.
+An implementation states which it supports through the metadata of Section 9 and the conformance language of Section 10.
 An implementation that supports none of them is unaffected and remains a conforming issuance profile.

 This document does not restate the issuance profile.
 The Mission Intent, authority derivation, the mission_resource_access authorization details type, the mission claim, the integrity anchors, Mission-bound token issuance, the subset rule, and lifecycle gating are all defined in [I-D.draft-mcguinness-oauth-mission] and are referenced, not re-specified, here.